buchheimt/mooc_maestro/README.md

 ## Usage

 Start by making an account, then add courses and/or programs you would like to track your progress in.
-Add hours of progress to your selected courses through the homepage tab, and create new courses, programs, platforms, or subjects through their respective tabs.
-Any item that you personally create you can edit or delete at any time, while any course or program you join can only be removed from tracking on your account.
+Add hours of progress to your selected courses through the homepage tab, and it is also possible to create new courses, programs, platforms, or subjects through their respective tabs.
+Any item that you personally create is available to edit or delete at any time, while any course or program you join can only be removed from tracking on your account.

 ## Contributing